hanover.edu

 5. What extra expenses might I have as an Education student?

 The Educator Preparation Program utilizes cloud-based computer software to assess and store student data.
 This is a great tool for our students as they create their professional portfolio and resume!
-This Standard for Success subscription is $100 per academic year: September through August each year.
-All EDU coursework, fieldwork, applications, and Decision Point assessments are completed through Standard for Success.
-This is also good experience as many K-12 schools use SFS to evaluate their teachers each year.
-This is comparable to lab fees for other majors.
+Tevera has a one-time, lifetime subscription and is required by the first EDU course taken and for all admitted candidates and applicants.
+EDU coursework, fieldwork, and Decision Point assessments are completed through the Tevera software.
+Please see the RESOURCES TAB for additional information on Tevera.

 All students enrolled in a course with classroom field experience must have an annual background check by Safe Hiring Solutions - the cost for most students is about $21.